Do you want to make a SendFox WordPress form?

 If this is the first time you’ve used WPForms with Zapier, you’ll be prompted to set up your connection now.

 You’ll need to grab your WPForms Zapier API key.
-Switch back to your WordPress tab and open up your form.
-On the left, click Marketing.
+Switch back to your WordPress tab and go to WPForms » Settings » Integrations.
+Then expand the Zapier section.

 Copy and paste the API key into the Zapier connection window.